harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

 **Waydroid:**

-[Waydoid](https://waydro.id/#install) is an Android emulator that runs on linux, it was very easy to install by following the directions.
+[Waydoid](https://waydro.id/#install) is an Android emulator that runs on Linux, it was very easy to install by following the directions.
 Because I wanted to install apps from the Play app, I needed to follow [their documentation](https://docs.waydro.id/faq/google-play-certification) on adding the device to a list of authorized devices for my Google account and then switch to the GAPPS version of